slfx77/psx_texture_extractor/README.md

 - There is no error handling at the moment for when the folder that has been selected is then deleted.
 The program will crash in this scenario.
 - The program is single threaded and will freeze while extraction is ongoing.
 - Not all 16-bit palettes are currently supported.
 As such, these textures may fail to extract.
+- Some 16-bit textures are read incorrectly and will not appear correct when exported.

 # Credits